groveld/groveld.github.io/_posts/2014/2014-01-18-what-it-really-means-to-hack.md

 ---
-layout      : post
+layout: post
-author      : groveld
+author: groveld
-title       : What it really means to Hack description : What it really means to Hack tags        : [hacking]
+title: What it really means to Hack
+description: What it really means to Hack
+tags: [hacking]
 ---

-I once mentioned it to a classmate that I use GNU/Linux as the only Operating System at home, and he replied in shock, "That's used by *Hackers*?
+I once mentioned it to a classmate that I use GNU/Linux as the only Operating System at home, and he replied in shock, "That's used by _Hackers_?
 Right?"
 That is true.
-Almost everyone who calls himself/herself a Hacker uses it, but the fear on his face suggested that he meant to say *Crackers*.
+Almost everyone who calls himself/herself a Hacker uses it, but the fear on his face suggested that he meant to say _Crackers_.
 Noooo!
-Linux users aren't *Crackers*.
+Linux users aren't _Crackers_.
 That would be similar to saying that everyone who owns a slide hammer, is a car thief!

 Thinking out-of-the-box or using some tool in a way it isn't meant to be used, just for fun and exploration can be called "hacking".
 But try telling someone that you are a hacker, and they would look at you with surprise and suspicion.
-Because for them, hackers are those who seek for vulnerabilites and exploits in a computer system or a computer network. (whom I call *Crackers*)
+Because for them, hackers are those who seek for vulnerabilites and exploits in a computer system or a computer network. (whom I call _Crackers_)

 Hacking means exhibiting playful cleverness, which can be using an optical mouse as a barcode scanner, or walking the wrong direction on an escalator.
 It isn't even nescessarily related to programming, leave alone breaking into computers.